I Lost 7kg in a month following a keto diet…

 When eating a high carb diet, which is something most Westerners do, it causes large energy crashes throughout the day…

-However, when following a keto diet your blood sugar levels are far more stable, you don’t necessary have the energy highs but you also don’t have the crashes either.
-Once you body gets used to a keto meal plan you’ll have a constant supply of energy and eventually get used to living without carb foods.
+However, when following a keto diet your blood sugar levels are far more stable, you don’t necessarily have the energy highs but you also don’t have the crashes either.
+Once your body gets used to a keto meal plan you’ll have a constant supply of energy and eventually get used to living without carb foods.